2020 DEMONSTRATED WHAT IT TRULY MEANS TO LIVE UNITED.

 Last year, 211 answered 205,792 calls, connecting Rhode Islanders with food, housing, addiction recovery services, cyber security assistance, and more.
 With support from Citizens Bank, 211 continues to partner with POINT and the Cybercrime Support Network.

 What does it mean to be an advocate?
 It means speaking up for all Rhode Islanders, creating solutions for complicated social issues, and raising awareness of these issues.
 Our policy work is an investment that impacts the future of all Rhode Islanders.
-Take a look at our 2020 legislative priorities and let us know which are your top concerns.

 Out of School Time Learning